plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-51.md

 ## Upgrading

-To run the upgrade to 5.1, follow the links on top of the control panel, or in the ZMI visit `/@@plone-upgrade`.
+To run the upgrade to 5.1, follow the links at the top of the control panel or visit the ZMI for your site at `/@@plone-upgrade`.

 ## Changes between Plone 5.0 and 5.1